U.K. withholds approval for Rupert Murdoch's $15 billion Sky deal

 U.K. media regulator Ofcom said there was a risk the deal could increase Murdoch's influence over British politics and public opinion.
 He already controls three newspapers -- The Sun, The Times and The Sunday Times.

 Fox and Sky have until July 14 to respond to Bradley.
-If not swayed by their response, she will refer the deal to the Competition and Markets Authority for an in-depth investigation that could last months.
+If not swayed by their response, she will refer the deal to the Competition and Markets Authority for an in-depth investigation.

+Fox said in a statement it would "continue to work constructively with the U.K. authorities," adding it expected any further review to take at least 24 weeks.

+"In such an event, the transaction is expected to close by June 30, 2018," Fox said in a statement.

 Government rejects Fox attempts to address concerns